Debt Settlement – An Unsettling Surprise

-The issue is that a most people don’t realize that they have to pay taxes on their forgiven debt.
+The issue is that most people don’t realize that they have to pay taxes on their forgiven debt.
 The law does not require debt collectors to divulge this information to consumers and why would they.
 It’s not exactly an attractive proposition and it’s not their job to help you do your taxes.

 The Good News

-The good news is that you may be able to reduce or even eliminate this tax burden by filing a simple form – IRS Form 982 also knows as the Reduction of Tax Attributes Due to Discharge of Indebtedness.
+The good news is that you may be able to reduce or even eliminate this tax burden by filing a simple form – IRS Form 982 also known as the Reduction of Tax Attributes Due to Discharge of Indebtedness.

-There’s one more thing that I need to mention, technically, mortgage lenders file form 1099-C form consumers that have had short sales and foreclosures.
+There’s one more thing that I need to mention, technically, mortgage lenders file form 1099-C from consumers that have had short sales and foreclosures.
 Obviously, the amounts that they could possibly report as debt income could be astronomical.

 There is an exclusion for these cases as well, it is called the Mortgage Forgiveness Debt Relief Act, and it covers up to $2 million in forgiven mortgage debt, as long as it is filed by April 2014.
 This will be the last year that the act is valid, so it is important that you get all of your ducks in a row before you file your taxes.